muatsoftgit/telcosms/README.md

 ## password is a string with password given by the Telcosms crew(as best practive, use environment variable).
 ## servico is a string with the text that will show up as contact sender.

+# Check Balance
+## You need to pass 2 arguments to make it work (username, password)

+Telcosms.check_balance(username, password)

+## username is a string with username given by the Telcosms crew(as best practive, use environment variable).
+## password is a string with password given by the Telcosms crew(as best practive, use environment variable).

 ## Help and Docs

 - [TelcoSMS](http://telcosms.co.ao)